 An Audi supercar was the last thing anyone would have expected back in the 80s and 90s when customers had the choice of only three Audi models and weren't buying any of them in any great numbers.
 Today, the Ingolstadt maker's range is vast and the R8's existence is taken for granted.
 Sharing many components with the Lamborghini Huracan, this model is as good a symbol as any of how far Audi has progressed and of all the R8 derivatives, it could be the Spyder convertible that best showcases the brand's all-conquering ambition.

 In second generation form, this car is less of a style statement and more dynamically adept, thanks to Audi Space Frame technology that makes it a far tauter driving tool.
-And it still looks as eye-catching as ever.
+And in this improved form, it still looks as eye-catching as ever.

 As with the coupe R8, Spyder buyers get a mighty mid-mounted 5.2-litre FSI V10 normally aspirated engine with dual injection system, dynamic throttle response and a distinctive hard-edged soundtrack which can be amplified further by an optional sport exhaust system with gloss black tailpipe trims.
 There's a choice of two versions of this engine.
-The standard one delivers 540PS of power and 540Nm of torque, offering phenomenal performance, 62mph occupying just 3.6 seconds on the way to a top speed of 197mph.
-If you want to go even faster, the V10 plus model gives you 610PS and 560Nm of torque, enough to see 62mph achievable from rest in just 3.3s en route to a 203mph top speed.
+The standard one delivers 570PS of power (30PS more than before), offering phenomenal performance, 62mph occupying under 4 seconds on the way to a top speed of of well over 190mph.
+If you want to go even faster, the V10 performance model gives you 620PS (10PS more than previously), enough to see 62mph achievable from rest in only a fraction over 3 seconds en route to a top speed of around 200mph.
 Older owners' toupees will need to be firmly tied down.
 Or at least they'll need to be if the fabric hood is open: it retracts in just 20 seconds and can be operated at speeds of up to 31mph.